Category Archives: Search Engine Optimization

 Continue reading

-Since Penguin first hit the servers, there have been two significant updates, both of which were largely tweaks or minor data refreshes.
-Penguin 4 brings a major update to the core algorithm and is expected to delve far deeper into sites in search of spammy tactics.
+Since Penguin first hit the servers, there have been two significant updates.
+However, both were largely tweaks or minor data refreshes.
+Penguin 4 introduces a major update to the core algorithm and delves much deeper into sites to detect spammy tactics.

 Breaking Business Silos For SEO Content Inspiration